muratk3n/thirdwave/en/tweets/2016/week28.md

 This is.

+---

 Question

 In Turkey politicians were subject to so many military coups.
 Should they not fight back?

 Sure

 But if politicians step outside the law, and into "state of emergency" territory, then what's the difference between them and a military junta?
 Even before the coup attempt Turkland president kept on meddling in "his" party's politics, a clear violation of the constitution (he is supposed to be impartial).
 At the same time people are jailed for "insulting" the president invoking a special article in the law that outlaws it.

 So the law is used sometimes, not the other times...
 This type of utilitarian, short-termist attitude to law at the very top creates chaos.
 It has been creating chaos for a very long time now.
 This needs to stop.

+---

 Tom Friedman

 Anyone who has been following Turkey closely knows that Erdogan has been mounting a silent, drip-by-drip coup of his own against Turkish democracy for years — jailing reporters, hounding rivals with giant tax bills, reviving an internal war against Turkish Kurds to stoke nationalist passions [..]

 Yep

 That last act right there was another utilitarian, ends-justify-the-means action.

-Related: Wag the Dog Part 1, Part 2, Part 3.
+---

 News